top of page

 Yes.
 Even Spirituality Has a Power Problem

-The wellness industry became enormous after the pandemic, and like every expanding industry, power gathered.
-Books became doctrine.
-Teachers became interpreters of truth.
-Followers became believers and Kate Moss created a cosmic perfume.
+The wellness industry has grown tremendously since the pandemic.
+Like any expanding industry, power has concentrated.
+Books have become doctrine.
+Teachers have turned into interpreters of truth.
+Followers have become believers, and Kate Moss even created a cosmic perfume.

-It's super easy to be sarcastic and cynical about this stuff but it's also easy to trust it blindly.
-Depending where you are at, it's the middle ground most people skip and our discernment should look like this...
+It's easy to be sarcastic and cynical about this trend, but it's equally easy to trust it blindly.
+Depending on where you are in your journey, the middle ground is often overlooked.
+Our discernment should look like this:

-Sure.
-Read the books.
+Sure, read the books.
 Appreciate the insights.
-Respect the contribution.
+Respect the contributions.
 But never surrender authorship of your own perception.
-Also, we can read every book ever written on consciousness and still avoid knowing ourselves.
-Being ‘spiritual’ and ‘spiritual growth’ does not mean agreeing with a teacher or guide.
-It’s becoming internally referenced.
+We can read every book ever written on consciousness and still avoid knowing ourselves.
+Being ‘spiritual’ and pursuing ‘spiritual growth’ does not mean agreeing with a teacher or guide.
+It’s about becoming internally referenced.

 I wrote something a year ago, along the same lines.
-In fact, I wrote a piece for a very early Elephant Journal on the same subject back in 2016, so I suppose you could say it’s a subject close to my heart.
+In fact, I penned a piece for an early Elephant Journal on a similar subject back in 2016.
+You could say it’s a topic close to my heart.

-In a world increasingly shaped by noise, spectacle, and media-driven narratives, we are searching for heroes.
-We look to politicians, celebrities, and figures of influence to lead us, to fix what’s broken, and to inspire us to action.
+In this incredibly noisy world and media-driven narratives, we are naturally searching for heroes.
+We look to politicians, celebrities, and figures of influence to lead us, fix what’s broken, and inspire us to action.
 But the truth is, the real power we need to make change lies within us.

 Never give your power away.
 We need to learn to trust ourselves more than anyone we learn from.